alvarolorentedev/tellojs/README.md

 //STREAM STATE
 const stateEmitter = sdk.receiver.state.bind()  // Binding to port of state stateEmitter.on('message', res => console.log)  // React to messages on received

+//STREAM VIDEO
+const stateEmitter = sdk.receiver.state.bind()  // Binding to port of state stateEmitter.on('message', res => console.log)  // React to messages on received
 /*
 Example output:
 {